Dr Martina Treu, Imagines Coordinator

 Dr Adeline Grand-Clément

-Adeline is Maître de Conférences in Greek History at the Université de Toulouse 2-Le Mirail, (since 2007) as well as co-director of the research group PH-ERASME (EA4601) and co-editor of the journal Anabases.
-Her research revolves around cultural and social history of the archaic Greek world.
+Adeline is Associate Professor in Greek History at the Université de Toulouse 2-Jean Jaurès, (since 2007) as well member of the research group PH-ERASME (EA4601) and co-editor of the journal Anabases.
+Her research revolves around cultural and social history of the Archaic Greek world.
 She is particularly interested in the anthropology and history of colours, in sensory studies, and in Classical Receptions in 19th century Europe.
 Her publications include the monograph La fabrique des couleurs.
-Histoire du paysage sensible des Grecs anciens (VIIIe-début du Ve s. av. n. è.), Paris, De Boccard, 2011, the colective volume Entre le vrai et le faux.
-Approches discursives et pratiques professionnelles.
-Pallas, 91, 2013 (with C. Bonnet et P. Payen, eds.), and Colchidian pharmaka: The Colours of Medea in 19th Century Painting in France and England, in: Irene Berti et Filippo Carla, Ancient Magic and the Supernatural in the Modern Visual and Performing Arts, London, Bloomsbury, 2015, p.
-103-118 (with Ch.
-Ribeyrol).
+Histoire du paysage sensible des Grecs anciens (VIIIe-début du Ve s. av. n. è.), Paris, De Boccard, 2011, as well as the collective volume Arcs-en-ciel et couleurs.
+Regards comparatifs, Paris, CNRS, 2018 (with Arnaud Dubois, Jean-Baptiste Eczet and Charlotte Ribeyrol), and Rituels grecs.
+Une expérience sensible, Catalogue d’exposition, Toulouse, Musée Saint-Raymond, 2017 (with Evelyne Ugaglia).

 Dr Martin Lindner

-Martin Lindner is Lecturer in Ancient History at the University of Göttingen, Germany.
+Martin Lindner is Lecturer in Ancient History at the University of Göttingen, Germany, and also curator of the Sammlung Stern, a unique film archive of documentary and educational films.
 He specializes in imperial Roman history, cultural history and classical reception in modern popular culture.
 His PhD thesis, published in 2007 (Rom und seine Kaiser im Historienfilm, Frankfurt am Main), was devoted to the representation of Roman emperors in films and TV series.
 He has edited and co-edited volumes on classical reception in documentaries (Drehbuch Geschichte, Münster 2005), on nationalistic classical traditions (Nationalismus und Antikenrezeption, Oldenburg 2009), on sacred prostitution (Tempelprostitution im Altertum, Berlin 2009), and on contemporary reception studies (Antikenrezeption 2013 n.
 Chr., Heidelberg 2013).
-In addition, he is co-editor of the Rezeption der Antike (Verlag Antike, Heidelberg) and the Imagines book series (Bloomsbury, London).
-He has written more than 20 chapters and essays on classical reception, ranging from films, comics and novels to games, re-enactment and heavy metal music.
-His two current projects deal with imperial Roman historiography and with narratives of cannibalism in the classical world.
-Martin is curator of the Sammlung Stern, a unique film archive of documentary and educational films hosted by the University of Göttingen.
+In addition, he is co-editor of the book series Rezeption der Antike (Vandenhoeck & Ruprecht / Brill) and Imagines (Bloomsbury).
+He has written about 30 chapters and essays on classical reception, ranging from films, comics and novels to games, re-enactment and heavy metal music.
+His current projects deal with archaeology in documentary and feature films, and with classical reception in the Discworld novels by Terry Pratchett.

 Dr Charlotte Ribeyrol